purna135/Inara-Foundation-Website/project-content.md

 Cheers and applause from our volunteers made every child feel seen and valued, and the day ended on a sweet note with homemade waffles lovingly prepared by one of our volunteers.
 We continued the celebration with creative collage-making, games, crafts, and dancing, filling every corner with laughter and joy.
 The children made bracelets and other crafts, adding their own spark of creativity to each piece.

 Our visits culminated in a Rakhi-Making Workshop on July 24, where children and parents came together to craft beautiful rakhis with love.
 These were later sent to the brave hearts of the Indian Army, spreading the children’s happiness far beyond the shelter.
 This ongoing journey of connection, creativity, and care continues to reaffirm our belief that small acts of kindness can make a world of difference.

-Kalinga Literary Festival :

-Kalinga Literary Festival is an prestigious annual event that focuses to reignite a love for literature and encourages reading and writing habits, especially among the youth.
-The festival is a national platform that invites authors and speakers all around the nation, bridging the gap between English and Indian regional literature.

-In 2025, Kalinga Literary Festival held at Mayfair heartfully gave Inara's volunteers a learning space for the literature lovers and book enthusiasts.
-Inara volunteers with immense dedication and responsibility helped Kalinga Literary Festival by outsourcing volunteers, becoming POCs in various segments of the event, logistics, social media management, backstage and crowd management.
-This collaboration gave an opportunity for the Inara volunteers to take responsibilites, handle a full fledged 3 day event and gave confidence to take up leadership roles in events.